jimmywangheng/knowledge_representation_pytorch/README.md

 `-np [int]`: Number of processes when evaluating.
 Default 4.

 Evaluation result on the test set will be written into ./result/[dataset].txt, such as ./result/FB15k.txt.
 It consists of Hits@10 and MeanRank on the whole test set, as well as Hits@10 and MeanRank on 1-1, 1-N, N-1, N-N subsets, when predicting head and tail, respectively.

-## Appendices

-I'm finding an internship recently.
-If interested, you can contact me by email: wangh376@mail2.sysu.edu.cn

-最近正在找实习，感兴趣的可联系我：wangh376@mail2.sysu.edu.cn